Rates of Convergence of Generalised Variational Inference Posteriors under Prior Misspecification: Preliminaries

-The assumption here is a stricter requirement and violated by many common divergences, such as the KL divergence, as shown in the previous section.
-However such bounded--above divergences do exist, a prime example being the Total Variation Distance.
-This assumption allows us to bound the influence of the prior on the GVI objective, and forces the GVI posterior to not discard the data.
-We find that this allows for favourable behaviour of GVI in the presence of prior misspecification, ensuring frequentist consistency under very general assumptions, including the case where the GVI posterior and the prior are mutually singular. \begin{remark} It is worth noting that this may be satisfied by both bounded divergences, such as the total variation distance, as well as specific choices of the set of measures we are optimising over, $\mathcal{Q}$, and the set of possible priors, $\mathcal{G}$.
-In the former case, we may allow for $\mathcal{G}=\PTheta$ and $Q\subset\PTheta$ without restriction.
-The latter is more restrictive and includes the case where $\mathcal{G}$ is a singleton and $Q$ the sublevel sets of $\PTheta$. \end{remark} The next assumption is of a technical nature, saying that we may achieve the infimum of the loss functional over the set $\mathcal{Q}$ with some element from that set. \begin{assumption} $\exists P_n^\star\in\mathcal{Q}$ such that $\forall Q\in\mathcal{Q}$ it holds that $J_{L_n}(P_n^\star)\le J_{L_n}(Q)$. \end{assumption}
+\begin{remark} It is worth noting that this may be satisfied by both bounded divergences, such as the total variation distance, as well as specific choices of the set of measures we are optimising over, $\mathcal{Q}$, and the set of possible priors, $\mathcal{G}$.
+In the former case, we may allow for $\mathcal{G}=\PTheta$ and $\Q\subset\PTheta$ without restriction.
+The latter is more restrictive and for instance includes the case where $\mathcal{G}$ is a singleton $\{\Pi\}$ and $\Q\subset\{\nu\in\PTheta:D(\nu:\Pi)\le M\}$. \end{remark}

-This is not a particularly restrictive assumption, and will generally be satisfied by typical choices of $\mathcal{Q}$.
-We use the `$^\star$' notation throughout to denote minimisers, or a relation to a minimiser.

-To prove existence and uniqueness of the GVI posterior, we require additional assumptions on the loss and the divergence. \begin{assumption} The losses as functions on $\Theta$, $L_n:\Theta\rightarrow\mathbb{R}$, are coercive and lower semi--continuous for all $n\in\mathbb{N}$. \end{assumption}

-This assumption is crucial to establish the existence of minimisers as we require coerciveness of the loss in order to establish tightness of a sequence of probability measures.
-The lower semi--continuity of the loss is easier to verify and the same then immediately follows for the functional \cite{dembo2010,ambrosio2008}, however it is slightly stronger than required as we merely need the lower semi--continuity of the functional $J_{L_n}(\cdot)$.

-\begin{remark} This assumption carries several implications.
-The lower semi--continuity of the loss allows it to achieve its infima.
-If $\mathcal{Q}$ is weak$^\star$ closed then we may discard \cref{asp:mle} as such a measure will necessarily exist.
-Note also that the coercivity of the loss may be discarded if $\Theta$ were compact. \end{remark}

-\begin{assumption} The divergence $D:\PTheta\times\PTheta\rightarrow\mathbb{R}_{\ge0}$ is lower semi--continuous in its first argument. \end{assumption} In combination with \cref{asp:lscL}, this establishes that the entire GVI functional is lower semi--continuous, a key tool in proving the existence of minimisers to \cref{eqn:gvi_min}, and is satisfied by key divergences, such as the KL divergence or the total variation distance.

-Finally, in order to reason about the asymptotic properties and rates of convergence of the GVI posteriors we need that: